Anthrax

 • Sputum examination and Gram stain are unlikely to identify inhalation anthrax because airspace disease is frequently absent.

-Chest x-ray (or CT) should be done if pulmonary symptoms are present.
+Chest radiography (or CT) should be performed if pulmonary symptoms are present.
 It typically shows widening of the mediastinum (because of enlarged hemorrhagic lymph nodes) and pleural effusion.
 Pneumonic infiltrates are uncommon.

 Anthrax (Inhalation)